A Hybrid Decision Support System for Driving Resiliency in Texas Coastal Communities (NOAA Sea Grant, $300,000, 2020-2022)

-This research seeks to augment current flood management practices in Texas coastal communities using citizen science, artificial intelligence (AI), and decision science and cyberinfrastructure.
-The tangible outcome of this study is a mobile app (with built-in AI and GIS capabilities) that can conduct flood risk calculation, and accurately estimate and predict the depth of floodwaters at the street-level at no extra cost.
+This research seeks to augment current flood management practices in Texas coastal communities using citizen science, artificial intelligence (AI), and decision science, and cyberinfrastructure.
+In this project, we use citizen science and machine learning to compare pre-flood and post-flood photos of the same traffic “STOP” sign location to estimate the depth of floodwater at street level.
+The traffic “STOP” signs are used as benchmarks since their shapes and sizes are standardized anywhere in the country.
 Generated data will be further incorporated in a CyberGIS-enabled spatial decision support tool for residents and first responders to improve the quality and timeliness of decision-making in the event of a flood.

 The research group has organized several lab sessions and lectures for the K-12 students that come from Texas A&M Chinese School, Texas A&M Consolidated High School, and Allen Academy.
 As a result, K-12 students have published a poster at AAG 2020 annual meeting on the topic of "The Pathological and Economic Consequences of Houston's Air Pollution Catastrophe: A Youth's Perspective".